-Use this motor full load current calculator to estimate single-phase and three-phase motor amps using horsepower or kilowatts, voltage, efficiency, and power factor.
+Estimate single-phase and three-phase motor current using horsepower or kilowatts, voltage, efficiency, and power factor.

 This calculator provides an engineering estimate.
 Actual motor nameplate current can vary by motor design, service factor, efficiency class, starting method, and manufacturer.
 Always verify final values using motor nameplate data and applicable electrical code requirements.